Blog

 Making use of MSSPs alone, however, isn’t enough to achieve the advanced threat intelligence capability discussed above.
 MSSPs generally only have one single stream of threat data, which doesn’t give you the context needed for a well-rounded analysis process.

-In a recent case study, Fujitsu UK, who provide managed security services, offered insight into the benefits of integrating threat intelligence powered by machine learning into its platform, over and above those provided by a single threat feed.
+In a recent case study, Fujitsu UK, who provide managed security services, offered insight into the benefits of integrating threat intelligence powered by machine learning into its platform, over and above those provided by a single threat feed threat feed.
 This new approach eliminated the need to constantly compare multiple sources around the web, displaying information in a single view instead and thereby saving a significant amount of time.

 According to Fujitsu UK, their threat team can now not only spot changes in exploit kits in real time, but also turn data into intelligence and apply context to it.
 As a result, their customers are able to make more informed security decisions based on the information derived.